acdemichele/FoodieFinder/README.md

 # FoodieFinder

-FoodieFinder is a full stack react native application that allows users to search for restaurants in their proximity.
+FoodieFinder is an expo react native mobile application that allows users to search for restaurants in their proximity.

+Get Started